vseryakov/backendjs/README.md

 - `/account/get`

-  Returns information about current account or other accounts, all account columns are returned for the current account and only public columns returned for other accounts.
-This ensures that no private fields ever be exposed to other API clients.
-This call also can used to login into the service or verifying if the given login and secret are valid, there is no special login API call because each call must be signed and all calls are stateless and independent.

-  Parameters:

-    - no id is given, return only one current account record as JSON
-    - id=id,id,... - return information about given account(s), the id parameter can be a single account id or list of ids separated by comma
-    - _session=1 - after successful login setup a session with cookies so the Web app can perform requests without signing every request anymore
-    - _accesstoken=1 - after successful login, return new access token that ca be used to make requests without signing every request, it can be passed in the query or headers with the name `bk-access-token`

-  Note: When retrieving current account, all properties will be present including the location, for other accounts only the properties marked as `pub` in the
-  `bk_user` table will be returned.
+  Returns information about the current account, all account columns are returned except the secret and other table columns with the property `secure`

   Response:

             { "id": "57d07a4e28fc4f33bdca9f6c8e04d6c3",
             "name": "Test User",
             "mtime": 1391824028,
             "login": "testuser",
             "type": ["user"],
             }

   How to make an account as admin